Select Location

 safe if prescribed

 Inform your doctor before starting Revolade 25mg Tablet if you have liver disease to avoid any serious side effects.
+Patients with serious liver conditions should use Revolade 25mg Tablets with caution.
+Severe liver failure requires dose adjustment.
+Before starting the treatment, let your doctor know if you have liver problems.

 It is advised not to miss any scheduled dosage of Revolade 25mg Tablet.
 In case you miss a dose, consult your doctor immediately.
 Don't overdose to compensate for the missed one.
 Contact your doctor or any healthcare provider and seek medical attention immediately in such cases.